EasyIP2023/darkshadow/README.md

 ![darkshadow](https://i0.wp.com/www.gsalam.net/wp-content/uploads/2015/12/Protection-Against-Magic-and-Evil-1-GSalam.Net_.jpg?resize=777%2C437)

 Gem built for simple rapid exploit development using ruby.
+The gem is meant for those who want to learn about security researching and those whom already are security researchers.
+To help learn and assist in the exploit development process.

 Tutorials being used for development
 * [FuzzySecurity](http://fuzzysecurity.com)
 * [Corelan.be](https://www.corelan.be/)

 ## Installation